OneMoreSummer/academic-kickstart/content/post/68-guns-no-not-the-alarm-but-england-test-players-with-50-caps/index.md

 This is emphasised within the top 5% of players by caps and within the batter and bowler cohorts.
 Q2, Q3 & Q4 batters perform well.
 Q4 and to a lesser extent Q1 bowlers perform well.

+\* This article uses caps as an indicator of 'high performance'.
+While this may be appropriate in Test cricket [it does have some issues](https://onemoresummer.co.uk/post/how-to-compare-birth-quarter-data-caps-or-runs-wickets/) for bowlers.
+It may not be as appropriate for shorter formats.

 [68 Guns by The Alarm (1983)](https://youtu.be/KZp11vks_Ws?t=42)